-As an increasing number of doctors shift to VR (voice recognition) technology to feed documentation data into their files, the possibility of an error is always there.
-Apart from transcription errors there are many different types of issues that a physician might face when using this technology.
-Overcoming speech recognition problems in healthcare is crucial for success.
-Learn how voice recognition in healthcare is helping doctors and how to overcome common problems.
+As doctors shift to speech recognition technology for documentation, the possibility of an error increases.
+Apart from spelling and grammar errors there are many different types of issues that a physician might face when using this technology.

-Physicians (and their staff members) have to face this issue.
-The system takes a long time to recognize the speech patterns of individually programmable user profiles.
+The system can take a long time to recognize the speech patterns of individually programmable user profiles.
 Programming has to take place laboriously, since it takes time for the machine to understand the different accents and adopt them accordingly.

-A microphone must always be available at every workstation (along with the relevant software).
-Nevertheless, even with a really good microphone, recording in a busy hospital or clinic setting is not always easy due to the ambient noise generated by patients, their family members and crying children.
+A good quality speech recognition microphone must always be available at every workstation.
+Nevertheless, even with a really good microphone, recording in a busy hospital or clinic setting is not always easy.